maarten-pennings/howto/c64functions/readme.md

 > Calling a FN function consumes 16 bytes on the BASIC stack.
 These consists of
 > - float value (in variable encoding) of the argument (5 bytes) (in order mantissa bytes 4, 3, 2, 1 followed by the exponent byte)
-> - address of the position pointing to BASIC text right after the bracket (2 bytes)
+> - address of the position pointing to BASIC text ("EXEC_CURSOR") right after the bracket (2 bytes)
 > - pointer to the value of the of the argument variable (2 bytes)
 > - return address $B43A=(180, 58) from call JSR $AD8A - Confirm Result (2 bytes)
 > - return address $AD8C=(173, 140) from call JSR $AD9E - Evaluate Expression in Text (2 bytes)